google/EarlGrey/docs/faq.md

 UI changes.
 For example, EarlGrey provides APIs that allow searching for elements in scrollable containers, regardless of the amount of scrolling required.

-**Why do tests have the video cropped?
+**Why do the tests have the application scaled with borders around it?
 How can I get them to fit in the video frame?**

-For your tests to have the video properly scaled, make sure the app under test has correct launch screen images present for all supported devices (see [iOS Developer Library, Launch Files](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html)).
+For your tests to have the application properly scaled, make sure the app under test has correct launch screen images present for all supported devices (see [iOS Developer Library, Launch Files](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html)).

+**Why does EarlGrey need to modify the test's scheme and add a Copy Files Build Phase?**

+EarlGrey synchronizes by keeping track of the app's internal state.
+It is essential that EarlGrey therefore be embedded into the app.
+Since we do not want users to have EarlGrey directly link to the app under test or create separate test rigs, we perform the embedding ourselves by adding a Copy Files Build Phase that copies the *EarlGrey.framework* linked to the test target to the app under test, as specified by the *$TEST_HOST* variable.

+Also, EarlGrey needs to be loaded before the app to ensure that we do not miss any states that should have been tracked, along with giving EarlGrey fine-grained control of the test's execution.
+For this purpose, we add a *DYLD_INSERT_LIBRARIES* environment variable in the test's scheme.

 **I get a crash with “Could not swizzle …”**